ResursBank/ResursBank.github.io/_exclude/callbacks/automatic.md

 # AUTOMATIC_FRAUD_CONTROL
-Created by Tobias, last modified by Gert on 2019-07-03 Occurs when the automatic fraud control has been preformed.
+Occurs when the automatic fraud control has been preformed.
 This will occur seconds after the `bookPayment` call.
 If the shop needs this information the representative can either listen